sinclairzx81/typebox/readme.md

 ### Decode

-Use the Decode function to decode a value from a type, or throw if the value is invalid.
+Use the Decode function to decode a value from a type or throw if the value is invalid.
 The return value will infer as the decoded type.
 This function will run Transform codecs if available.

 ```typescript
 const A = Value.Decode(Type.String(), 'hello')        // const A = 'hello'